Contributor Andrea Pflaumer shares a surprising take on how to be lazy but still beautiful! Enjoy, dear reader.

 There is a sense of harmony and balance in beauty.
 That doesn’t mean that all beautiful things, places, and people are the same or similar, nor are they boring or predictable.
 It simply means that none of the elements that make up the image overwhelm or mask the others.
 Each part refers back to or complements the whole in a pleasant or engaging way.

-Also, there are elements of beauty that simply resonate with us on a gut level.
+Also, there are elements of beauty that simply resonate with us on a gut level, filling us with a sense of wonder.
 Beautiful things make us feel joyful, elevated and hopeful.
 If we simply apply those terms (“does this make me feel joyful, elevated or hopeful?”) we’re off to a pretty good start.
+The desire to experience these feelings often motivates us to improve ourselves and seek out beauty in our lives.

 Depression and resignation are not good strategies for beauty.